 Sort elements by array

 Arrays can be used to impose a specific order in which elements in the survey will be shown.
 An array of one-based indices applied over a set of items (for example, over sub-questions of the Slider question), will instruct the system to place said items in the specified order.
 The location of the logic does not matter, it may be placed on any question in the survey (still, make sure the variable by which the sorting happens is initialized before the sorted question).
-Note simpler approach for alphabetical sorting: sort elements a-z.
+Syntax:

 |